gerritdrost/phenum/docs/example-usage.md

 }
 ```

-Now the user of the library can choose to provide his own Server implementation or use your default ones like so:
+Now the user of the library can choose to provide his own Logger implementation or use your default ones like so:
 ```php
 /* @var Logger[] $loggers */
 $loggers = [ DefaultLogger::KITTEN(), DefaultLogger::ECHOLOG() ];